Space Syntax-guided Post-training for Residential Floor Plan Generation

-To enable a robust cross-dataset comparison, we mapped room types from both datasets into higher-level functional domains and compared domain-level relative integration patterns (Fig. 3b).
+To enable a robust cross-dataset comparison, we mapped room types from both datasets into higher-level functional domains and compared domain-level CWRI patterns (Fig.~\ref{fig:preliminary_combined}(b)).
 The domain mapping includes: Public/Communal (Living + Dining; optionally including corridor when it primarily serves shared transition), Private (Bedrooms), Service/Wet (Kitchen + Bathroom + Laundry), Circulation/Threshold (Entrance + Corridor), Storage/Utility (Storage + Closet/Walk-in), and Outdoor/Semi-outdoor (Balcony).
-Despite typological and annotation differences, Fig. 3b shows a consistent domain-level hierarchy across RPLAN and LIFULL: public/communal domains exhibit the highest relative integration, whereas private, service, outdoor, and storage-related domains are generally less integrated.
-This cross-dataset consistency provides additional empirical support that “public space dominance” in integration is not merely an artifact of a single dataset but reflects a reproducible configurational property in residential layouts.
+Despite typological and annotation differences, Fig.~\ref{fig:preliminary_combined}(b) shows a consistent domain-level hierarchy across RPLAN and LIFULL: public/communal domains exhibit the highest coverage-weighted relative integration, whereas private, service, outdoor, and storage-related domains are generally less integrated.
+This cross-dataset consistency provides additional empirical support that ``public space dominance'' in integration is not merely an artifact of a single dataset but reflects a reproducible configurational property in residential layouts.

-In the remainder of this study, we adopt RPLAN as the primary empirical benchmark for model development and evaluation because it offers large-scale, consistently annotated room categories that enable standardized comparisons across model families and pipelines.
-Many representative learning-based residential layout generation studies have evaluated on RPLAN-derived benchmarks (e.g., Graph2Plan; House-GAN; House-GAN++), making it a practical reference for situating new models and evaluation criteria within the existing research landscape.
-Nevertheless, the cross-check using LIFULL strengthens the methodological validity of our core conclusion: spaces serving public/shared activities form the spatial core of residential floor plans, and this empirically grounded hierarchy motivates the use of living/public-space integration as a robust design prior for guiding early-stage floor plan generation.
+For subsequent model development and evaluation, we adopt the screened RPLAN subset as the primary empirical reference because it offers large-scale, consistently annotated room categories that enable standardized comparisons across model families and pipelines.
+Many representative learning-based residential layout generation studies have evaluated on RPLAN-derived settings (e.g., Graph2Plan; House-GAN; House-GAN++), making it a practical reference for situating new models and evaluation criteria within the existing research landscape.
+Nevertheless, the cross-check using LIFULL strengthens the methodological validity of our core conclusion: spaces serving public/shared activities form the spatial core of residential floor plans.
+This empirically grounded hierarchy supports the use of public-space dominance as an evaluation target.